Gaur2025/face-detection-and-counting/README.md

 - app.py is the main python file for **Streamlit Web Application**.
 - To run app, write following command in CMD. or use any IDE.
 (This will run the app on localhost)
     - streamlit run app.py
-- Also DEPLOYED on Heroku, visit: https://face-detect-codingal-assign.herokuapp.com/  (This may not work properly)
+- Also DEPLOYED on Heroku, visit: https://face-detect-codingal-assign.herokuapp.com/
-- Waiting for Streamlit invite.
-Once got, I will deploy it on Streamlit for better efficiency.

 ################ Information about other work done in this repository ##################